VanessaAla/businessbook-frontend/README.md

-# BusinessBook App
+# Welcome to the Businessbook Application

+This is an App made as part of my final Project as a Student in Codaisseur Coding BootCamp.
+This is a project made in 9 days from scratch using no templates or previous code.

-# 👩‍💻 What is this app about:
+# 👩‍💻 The idea behind this app:
 As en expat living in the Netherlands I am always looking for businesses to cover my needs.
 I came up with this app to make the process of the search easier.
 This app is a place where a user can sign up search for a business, book an appointment with the business as well as register their own business (if they own one).

+# 📹 App Quick Overview

 # ⏬ Tech and concepts used